WTNC Certificate Overview

 - Expose the fallacy of “the lipid hypothesis” and the politics that led to its adoption by dieticians, doctors, government agencies and medical bodies

 - Interpret key findings of the Framingham Study and other significant research on the role of fats, oil and cholesterol in heart disease

-- Address new findings and controversies about Vitamins A, D and K
+- Address new findings and controversies about Vitamins A, D, E and K

 - Apply Dr. Price's research to a modern scientific understanding of fats, oils, cholesterol and fat-soluble vitamins